MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-design-prompt-mode.md

 [![Shows the prompt guide of the PromptDialog type page](media/promptdialog-prompt-mode-prompt-guide.png)](media/promptdialog-prompt-mode-prompt-guide.png#lightbox)

 The prompt guide saves users time because they don't have to write prompts from scratch.
-Plus it can help them to understand how to write prompts to get the results they want.
+Plus, it can help them to understand how to write prompts to get the results they want.

 To create a prompt guide, you add an action area on `PromptDialog` pages, called `PromptGuide`.
 You then add individual an `action` control for each prompt you want to include in the prompt guide.
 For example: